isidreroyo-dynatrace/carbon-impact-observability/README.md

-# Examples of Business Process Observability with GRAIL
+# Examples of emissions and energy consumption analytics with GRAIL
 ---

 This is a sample for educational purposes only and not officially part of the product.